Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 of four independent samples from the upgradient and four independent samples

-from each downgradient well must be collected, analyzed, and statistically
+from each downgradient well shall be collected, analyzed, and statistically

-of the receipt of the sample results, place a notice in the operation record
+days of the receipt of the sample results, place a notice in the operation

-and notify the Director in writing identifying the Appendix II, 40 CFR Part
+record and notify the director in writing identifying the Appendix II, 40 CFR

-258, constituents and their concentrations that have been detected as well as
+Part 258, constituents and their concentrations that have been detected as well

-background levels.
-The Director shall establish a ground water quality
+as background levels.
+The director shall establish a groundwater quality

-wells on a quarterly basis for all constituents in Section
+each downgradient well on a quarterly basis for the constituents in Section

-or the alternative list that may have been approved as part of the permit, and
+list that may have been approved as part of the permit, and for those

 (ii) the downgradient wells on an annual

-basis for all constituents in Appendix II, 40 CFR Part 258; and
+basis for the constituents in Appendix II, 40 CFR Part 258; and

 (iii) statistically analyze the results of

-fewer constituents depending upon the nature of the ground water or the waste
+fewer constituents depending upon the nature of the groundwater or the waste on

 (i) the